chili-publish/studio-ui/README.md

 Open [http://localhost:3002](http://localhost:3002) with your browser to see the result.

-> To see actual template you have to modife `index.html` file with corresponding configuration
+> To see actual template you have to modify `index.html` file with corresponding configuration

 ## Scripts